Torrens homers but Mariners stumble to A's again, lose 2-1 – KION546

 Torrens connected in the eighth for Seattle’s lone bright spot after he had been called up earlier in the day.
 The Mariners are in the third and final AL wild-card position, four games in front of Baltimore.

-Seattle manager Scott Servais spoke to his team Wednesday after the Mariners were limited to one hit a night earlier about not trying to do too much and playing at the same level that has made Seattle so successful this year.
+Seattle manager Scott Servais spoke to his team Wednesday after being limited to one hit a night earlier about not trying to do too much and playing at the same level that has made Seattle so successful this year.

 “You just have to stick to your standard,” he said. ”We’re in a dip right now.”

-“I think we know where we’re at.
-We’ve got to get better,” Servais said.

-James Kaprielian (4-9) allowed two hits and struck out six with one walk over seven scoreless innings to outduel Ray.
+James Kaprielian (4-9) allowed two hits and struck out six with one walk over seven scoreless innings to outduel left-hander Robbie Ray.

-Ray, who had a 2.41 ERA with 28 strikeouts in three previous starts against the A’s this year, struck out seven to reach the 200-strikeout mark with three walks and surrendered three hits over six scoreless innings.
+Ray, who had a 2.41 ERA with 28 strikeouts in three previous starts against the A’s this year, struck out seven with three walks and surrendered three hits over six scoreless innings.

 Domingo Acevedo finished for his fourth save.